 - 34. Did the Permittee provide new employee training at least one (1) time per year, per 4.7.A? - a.
 Did the Permittee provide refresher training for existing employees directly involved in these activities at least once every two (2) years, per 4.7.A? - b.
 Document if no new employees were hired during the reporting year. - 35.
 For construction projects that will result in land disturbance of one (1) acre or more (including those less than one (1) acre, but are part of a larger common plan of development), did the Permittee review at least 80% of plans for new development and redevelopment, per 4.7.B? - 36.
 How many applications for new development and redevelopment projects one acre or greater discharging to the MS4 were reviewed, per 4.7.B? - 37.
-Did the Permittee develop, update, and maintain a comprehensive inventory, per 4.7.C.1? - 38.
-Did the Permittee develop a mechanism to identify and document facilities subject to the CGP that did not file a timely NOI (i.e., before construction activities were initiated) and contain a means of communication with operators of these facilities to inform them of their responsibility to comply, per 4.7.C.2? - 39.
-Did the Permittee inspect construction sites identified in the inventory at least one (1) time every three (3) months for highest priority sites and at least one (1) time every six (6) months for lowest priority sites, based on the prioritization schedule requirements, per 4.7.E.1?
+Did the Permittee develop and update comprehensive inventories (e.g. private and municipal), per 4.7.C.1? - 38.
+Did the Permittee develop a mechanism to identify and document facilities subject to the CGP that did not file a timely NOI (does not apply to sites with waivers or No Discharge Certificates) and contain a means of communication with operators of these facilities to inform them of their responsibility to comply, per 4.7.C.2? - 39.
+Did the Permittee inspect construction sites identified in the inventory in 4.7.C.1 at least one (1) time every three (3) months for highest priority sites and at least one (1) time every six (6) months for lowest priority sites, based on the prioritization schedule requirements, per 4.7.E.1?

-- 40. Did the Permittee conduct follow-up inspections of construction sites to ensure stormwater deficiencies/concerns/non-compliance identified as a result of a routine inspection were corrected, per 4.7.E.2? - 41.
+- 40. Did the Permittee conduct follow-up actions of construction sites to ensure stormwater deficiencies/concerns/non-compliance identified as a result of a routine inspection were corrected, per 4.7.E.2? - 41.
 Did the Permittee continue to require that plans include erosion and sediment control requirements protective of water quality, per 4.7.F?